What is Fractional CO2 Laser?

 In the case of the Fractional CO2 Laser, it delivers laser energy in a “fractionated” or “pixellated” manner – a grid of light is beamed into the deep layers of skin while at the same time leaving pockets of skin untouched.

 The light energy from the Fractional CO2 Laser creates tiny openings on your skin, reaching into the dermis level to break up fibrous tissue.
-In response, your skin then repairs these openings by pushing out damaged and uneven skin with healthier, smoother skin.
+In response, your skin then repairs these openings by pushing out damaged and uneven skin with healthier, even skin tone.

 This pushing out of damaged skin is the resurfacing act in itself; this means you will experience skin flaking during the recovery process.
 Out with the old, in with the new.

 This reparation process is helped even further by the laser.
-The residual heat from the laser stimulates your skin to produce new collagen, a building block for skin.
+The residual heat from the laser stimulates your skin to produce new collagen, a building block of skin.
 This is called collagen remodelling.
 The result?
-Visibly smoother complexion.
+Visibly even complexion.

 The Benefits of Fractional CO2 Laser

-There’s a reason why the Fractional CO2 Laser has been in the market for over 20 years and used extensively by aesthetic practitioners around the world – because it works!
+The Fractional CO2 Laser has been in the market for over 20 years and used extensively by aesthetic practitioners around the world.
 When performed by our qualified doctor, you can expect to see:

-- Marked reduction in depressed, atrophic acne scars or surgical scars
+- Reduction in depressed, atrophic acne scars or surgical scars

-- Can be paired with other acne scar treatments such as Subcision, and TCA CROSS for even greater results
+- Can be paired with other acne scar treatments such as Subcision, and TCA CROSS to treat more types of acne scarring

 What Fractional CO2 Laser Can’t Do